snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-5-x-to-6-0/index.md

 Affects: iOS ✅ Android ❌

-To standardise the behaviour between trackers, we've changed how the `entities()` method of all events works on iOS.
+To standardise the behavior between trackers, we've changed how the `entities()` method of all events works on iOS.
 Previously, calling `event.entities(newListEntities)` replaced all the context entities currently attached to the event.
 Now, the new entities are appended instead.

-There's no change to the behaviour of the variable `entities`, so you could still replace them all using `event.entities = newListEntities`.
+There's no change to the behavior of the variable `entities`, so you could still replace them all using `event.entities = newListEntities`.

 ## Event batching